elang2/spring-boot-sample-apps/README.md

-# spring-boot-sample-apps
-Sample application using spring boot and other libraries
+# Sample Apps Using Spring Boot

+1. spring-boot-jersey-mongodb

+    This is a simple chat service which enables sending and retival of messages between users.